nodejs/node/COLLABORATOR_GUIDE.md

 ### Author ready pull requests

+A pull request is _author ready_ when:

+* There is a CI run in progress or completed.
-A pull request that is still awaiting the minimum review time is considered _author ready_ as soon as the CI has been started, it has at least two approvals (one Collaborator approval is enough if the pull request has been open for more than 7 days), and it has no outstanding review comments.
-Please always make sure to add the `author ready` label to the PR in that case and remove it again as soon as that condition is not met anymore.
+* There are at least two Collaborator approvals, or at least one approval if the pull request is older than 7 days.
+* There are no outstanding review comments.

+Please always add the `author ready` label to the PR in that case.
+Please always remove it again as soon as the conditions are not met anymore.

 ### Handling own pull requests